philiparvidsson/P-Programming-Language/README.md

 Unfortunately, the documentation and source comments are entirely in Swedish.
 Interested in a translation?
 Drop me a message!

 *Don't forget to take a look at the examples!
-Anything calculable can be done in P since it's turing complete - a good (and somewhat amazing!) example of this is the [cosine calculator](plang/examples/cos.p) (using [Taylor series](https://en.wikipedia.org/wiki/Taylor_series)).*
+Anything calculable can be done in P since it's Turing complete - a good (and somewhat amazing!) example of this is the [cosine calculator](plang/examples/cos.p) (using [Taylor series](https://en.wikipedia.org/wiki/Taylor_series)).*

 **Features:**